Understanding Workflow Action Blocks

 The Trigger Auto-Assignment block allows you to automatically assign conversations to agents, groups, or a specific agent within a team.
 It helps streamline routing and ensures the right person or team handles the conversation based on your workflow configuration.

-You can configure the assignment logic using modes like Round Robin(even or load-based) or direct mode, depending on how you want chats to be distributed.
+You can configure the assignment logic using modes like evenly distributed round robin or load-based round robin, depending on how you want chats to be distributed.

 Managing messaging during workflow execution